Polynesia: Culture

-The Polynesians were matrilineal and matrilocal Stone Age societies upon arrival in Fiji, Tonga and Samoa, after having been through at least some time in the Bismarck Archipelago.
+The Polynesians were matrilineal and matrilocal Stone Age societies upon their arrival in Tonga, Samoa and the surrounding islands, after having spent at least some time in the Bismarck Archipelago.
 The modern Polynesians still show human genetic results of a Melanesian culture which allowed indigenous men, but not women, to "marry in" – useful evidence for matrilocality.

-Although matrilocality and matrilineality receded at some early time, Polynesians and most other Austronesian speakers in the Pacific Islands, were/are still highly "matricentric" in their traditional jurisprudence.
-The Lapita pottery for which the general archaeological complex of the earliest "Oceanic" Austronesian speakers in the Pacific Islands are named also went away in Western Polynesia.
-Language, social life and material culture were very distinctly "Polynesian" by 1000 BCE.
+Although matrilocality and matrilineality receded at some early time, Polynesians and most other Austronesian speakers in the Pacific Islands were and are still highly "matricentric" in their traditional jurisprudence.
+The Lapita pottery for which the general archaeological complex of the earliest "Oceanic" Austronesian speakers in the Pacific Islands are named also lapsed in Western Polynesia.
+Language, social life and material culture were very distinctly "Polynesian" by 1000 BC.

+Early European observers detected theocratic elements in traditional Polynesian government.

 Linguistically, there are five sub-groups of the Polynesian language group.
-Each represents a region within Polynesia and the categorization of these language groups by Green in 1966 helped to confirm Polynesian settlement took place west to east.
+Each represents a region within Polynesia and the categorization of these language groups by Green in 1966 helped to confirm that Polynesian settlement generally took place from west to east.
 There is a very distinct "East Polynesian" subgroup with many shared innovations not seen in other Polynesian languages.
-The Marquesas dialects are perhaps the source of the oldest Hawaiian speech which is overlaid by Tahitian variety speech, as Hawaiian oral histories would suggest.
-The earliest varieties of New Zealand Maori speech may have had multiple sources from around central Eastern Polynesia as Maori oral histories would suggest.
+The Marquesas dialects are perhaps the source of the oldest Hawaiian speech which is overlaid by Tahitian-variety speech, as Hawaiian oral histories would suggest.
+The earliest varieties of New Zealand Māori speech may have had multiple sources from around central Eastern Polynesia, as Māori oral histories would suggest.

 Political history

 Cook Islands

-The Cook Islands is made up of 15 islands comprising the Northern and Southern groups.
-The islands are spread out across many kilometers of a vast ocean.
+The Cook Islands are made up of 15 islands comprising the Northern and Southern groups.
+The islands are spread out across many square kilometers of a vast ocean.
 The largest of these islands is called Rarotonga, which is also the political and economic capital of the nation.

 The Cook Islands were formerly known as the Hervey Islands, but this name refers only to the Northern Groups.
 It is unknown when this name was changed to reflect the current name.
 It is thought that the Cook Islands were settled in two periods: the Tahitian Period, when the country was settled between 900 and 1300 AD, and the Maui Settlement, which occurred in 1600 AD, when a large contingent from Tahiti settled in Rarotonga, in the Takitumu district.

 The first contact between Europeans and the native inhabitants of the Cook Islands took place in 1595 with the arrival of Spanish explorer Álvaro de Mendaña in Pukapuka, who called it San Bernardo (Saint Bernard).
 A decade later, navigator Pedro Fernández de Quirós made the first European landing in the islands when he set foot on Rakahanga in 1606, calling it Gente Hermosa (Beautiful People).

 Cook Islanders are ethnically Polynesians or Eastern Polynesia.
-They are culturally associated with Tahiti, Eastern Islands, NZ Maori and Hawaii.
-Early in the 17th century, they became the first race to settle in New Zealand.
+They are culturally associated with Tahiti, Eastern Islands, New Zealand Māori and Hawaii.